 Applying for the CPA exam is confusing and frustrating because it’s kind of complicated.
 There are a number of different steps involved that you have to do right otherwise your application will get rejected.
 This could set you back a few months, or worse, you will end up paying a bunch of extra fees.

-This article is designed to help you navigate the application process step-by-step, so you don’t make a costly mistake.
+This article is designed to help you navigate the process of applying for the CPA exam step-by-step so you don’t make a costly mistake.

 Each state has slightly different steps, but they are all the same for the most part.
 You should be able to get approved within 5-6 weeks of submitting your application and ready to schedule your first exam.

 Let’s look at the steps to get your CPA exam application approved in the shortest amount of time possible, so you can start studying and passing CPA exam sections instead of filling out boring paperwork.

 - 1 Applying for the CPA Exam, Step-by-Step

 The first step in the process even before applying for the CPA exam is to determine if you are eligible to take it.
 This is the first big misstep that many people make.
 They start filling out their application before they are even qualified to the sit for the exam.
 They send in their app and hear back months later that it got rejected.
 It’s important to determine your eligibility ahead of time.
 This could save you months of time and an application fee.

 Each state sets different educational requirements to sit for the exam, but most require at least a bachelor’s degree in business or accounting with certain coursework and credit hour requirements.
 Contact your state board to see what the requirements are in your state to see if your education qualifies.

 After you crosschecked your educational history with the list of requirements, you are ready to start your application process.

 CPA Application Tip: Applications can be submitted any time during the year regardless of testing windows or blackout months